History of the English non-League football system: 2007–09: Three NPL Divisions

 For the 2007–08 season, the Conference National was renamed Conference Premier and the Northern Premier League Division One was split into two, completing the plan of six divisions at Step 4.
 They were split along a north–south basis.
 Because each division only had 18 clubs initially, they played an unusual format, with each division being split into East and West sections.
-Each club played all the others in its division home and away, and will also play all the others in its section a third time, either home or away.
-This will give each club 42 games (rather than the 34 they would have with just a straight round-robin).
+Each club played all the others in its division home and away, and also played all the others in its section a third time, either home or away.
+This gave each club 42 games (rather than the 34 they would have with just a straight round-robin).
 The extra games are spread across the season.
 Further down, the South Western League and the Devon County League merged to form the South West Peninsula League.
 It has a Premier Division at Step 6, and Division One East and Division One West at Step 7.
 The new league fed directly into the Premier Division of the Western League, in parallel with the Western League Division One.
 It was hoped that the new division would encourage more clubs from the West Country to move up the pyramid, without having to jump directly from local Cornwall and West Devon leagues to the Western League (which can mean journeys of over 200 miles each way).
 Further down still, Step 7's Wessex League Division Two was disbanded and its clubs returned to local leagues, including the new Hampshire Premier Football League, which would run alongside the now-defunct Hampshire League.

 On 16 May 2008, the FA Leagues Committee added the East Midlands Counties League at Step 6, taking clubs from the Central Midlands League and the Leicestershire Senior League (both at Step 7 at the time).
 It was to run parallel to the Northern Counties League Division One, which was re-centred on Yorkshire, with both feeding into the Northern Counties League Premier Division.
-Both the Central Midlands League and the Leicestershire Senior League will retain their current formats and their current Step 7 status for their highest divisions.
+Both the Central Midlands League and the Leicestershire Senior League retained their current formats and their current Step 7 status for their highest divisions.
 The possible addition of Surrey Elite Intermediate League at Step 7 was also announced.
 This included some of the best clubs from the existing Intermediate leagues in the county, some clubs dropping down from the Combined Counties League Division One, and some teams from areas adjacent to the county boundary.
 The FA refused to give this new league the expected Step 7 status but pledged to keep the matter under review.
 The Hampshire Premier League was also officially named as a Step 7 league from 2008.